-It means that the only devices that you can safely submerge into water are IPX7 and IPX8 rating.
+It means that the only devices that you can safely submerge into water are IPX7 and IPX8 ratings.
 The most common rating is IP68, which means the device can stand dust and liquid.

 If you washed your headphones, don’t worry.
 It is not the end of the world.
 You can still save them.
-Here we bring you a list of tricks that can help you to repair your headphones.
+Here we bring you a list of tricks to help repair your headphones.

 - Rewash them with distilled water.
-It will help you to remove any chemicals that you might have added to the washing machine.
+It will help you remove any chemicals you might have added to the washing machine.

 - Allow them to dry by themselves.
 Do not try to blow dry them or use a heat gun because they can damage the internal components in your earpieces.

 - Put them into rice.
-Rice is known to absorb moisture, so it is a great idea to put your headphones in rice.
+Rice absorbs moisture, so putting your headphones in rice is a great idea.

 - Do not plug them in or turn them on.
 Turning your headphones on or plugging them in will send electricity through the device, ultimately damaging it.